masc-ucsc/docs/docs/pyrope/02-basics.md

 Notice that `nil` is a state in the integer basic type, it is not a new type by itself, it does not represent an invalid pointer, but rather an invalid integer.
-Also important is that the compiler will guarantee that all the `nil` are eliminated at compile time or a compile error is generated.
+Also important is that the compiler will guarantee that all the `nil` arithmetic or decision uses are eliminated at compile time or a compile error is generated.

 ### Strings